 DriveScale’s Software Composable Infrastructure (SCI) for Flash solution allows enterprises to always right-size their storage because the flash drives are never attached directly to servers, and instead, are provisioned from a shared pool.
 DriveScale utilizes new Ethernet-attached Bunch Of Flash (EBOF) systems coming to market from multiple storage vendors.
 These systems are typically designed with dual x86 controllers and multiple 100 Gbit Ethernet links with 24-48 dual-ported NVMe flash drives.

 DriveScale’s SCI for Flash ‘composes’ the NVMe drives and presents them to servers on the same network as locally-attached drives for purposes of cloud-native workloads.
 The solution can present entire drives or a slice of a drive, according to application requirements.
-Each drive or slice is presented as a unique block device with the throughput of NVMe flash storage.
-The drive assignments are managed from the centralized DriveScale Management System and are modifiable on demand, so that application tuning and processor upgrades are seamless.
+Each drive or drive slice is presented as a unique block device with the throughput of NVMe flash storage.
+The drive assignments are managed from the centralized DriveScale Composer and are modifiable on demand, so that application tuning and processor upgrades are seamless.

 The EBOFs and servers are connected via iSCSI or RDMA over Converged Ethernet (RoCE v2).
 RoCE v2 does require specialized network cards on the client side and Ethernet switches that are capable of supporting this new protocol.